pcarleton/specification/docs/specification/2025-03-26/basic/authorization.md

 We strongly recommend that local clients implement OAuth 2.1 as a public client:

-1. Utilizing code challenges (PKCE) for authorization requests to prevent interception attacks
+1. Utilizing code challenges (PKCE) for authorization requests to prevent interception attacks.
-2. Implementing secure token storage appropriate for the local system
+2. Implementing secure token storage appropriate for the local system.
-3. Following token refresh best practices to maintain sessions
+3. Following token refresh best practices to maintain sessions.
-4. Properly handling token expiration and renewal
+4. Properly handling token expiration and renewal.

 #### 3.2 Authorization Metadata Discovery

 We strongly recommend that all clients implement metadata discovery.
 This reduces the need for users to provide endpoints manually or clients to fallback to the defined defaults.

 #### 3.3 Dynamic Client Registration

 Since clients do not know the set of MCP servers in advance, we strongly recommend the implementation of dynamic client registration.
-This allows applications to automatically register with the MCP server, and removes the need for users to obtain client ids manually.
+This allows applications to automatically register with the MCP server, and removes the need for users to obtain client IDs manually.